Belarus: EU 'not intimidated' by Lukashenko's migrant threat | DW | 06.07.2021

-EU Council President Charles Michel said Tuesday that the 27-member bloc is "not intimidated" by a large influx of migrants into Lithuania, with the EU leader saying he believes Belarusian President Alexander Lukashenko is behind the surge.
+European Council President Charles Michel said Tuesday that the 27-member European Union is "not intimidated" by a large influx of migrants into Lithuania, with the EU leader saying he believes that Belarusian President Alexander Lukashenko is behind the surge.

 "There is the suspicion indeed that there is a role played by the Belarusian regime," Michel told the media while on a visit to the Lithuanian border region.